selimrbd/py-obsidianmd/Readme.md

 Currently focused on enabling obsidian users to **experiment between different ways of organizing their notes metadata**.
 See the [full reference here](https://selimrbd.github.io/py-obsidianmd/)

-:warning: **Consider backing up your vault** or committing it to git before testing it, to avoid any risk of data loss.

 ## Features
 - add and remove metadata fields in batch
 - move metadata between the frontmatter and inline ([dataview](https://github.com/blacksmithgu/obsidian-dataview) style)